anna-dor-plumsail/documents-docs/source/document-generation/docx/formatters.rst

 page
 ----

-:code:`page` - it can be used for changing logic of repeating collections.
-When tag is placed in table and you want to repeat entire page instead of a table cell, use page to override default repeating logic.
+:code:`page` - it can be used for changing the logic of repeating collections.
+When a tag is placed inside the table and you want to repeat entire page instead of a table cell, use page to override default repeating logic.

 Examples
 ~~~~~~~~